 Your online presence is a car.
 Bear with us, we have a point.
 If technical SEO is the engine and strategy is the accelerator, content is the body.
 It’s the shiny stuff that sells the vehicle and makes it unique.
 It’s made up of lots of constituent parts - from on-site copy like landing pages and blogs to downloadable asset content to off-site digital PR pieces (more on that in a second!) - that all work together to build your online presence.
 It is a huge undertaking that is best done by a bunch of creative minds bouncing ideas off one another and sharing the responsibility of production so that content can be delivered quickly and to a high standard.

 When you ask someone outside of digital marketing about SEO, the first thing they’ll usually mention is keywords.
 Rarely do people immediately recognise the importance of links, although they’ve been a critical ranking factor since Google was created.
 Unfortunately, misconceptions around link-building leave businesses vulnerable to providers using damaging and exploitative black-hat SEO tactics that at best don’t work and, at worse, could get your website removed from Google’s index entirely.
-Here at Reboot, we put the right amount of time and effort into running digital PR campaigns that not only get our clients coverage in major publications, but earn relevant and natural backlinks from high-authority domains.
+Here at Reboot, we put the right amount of time and effort into running digital PR agency campaigns that not only get our clients coverage in major publications, but earn relevant and natural backlinks from high-authority domains.

 Another crucial skill.
 Graphic design can bring an edge to your stories, breaking them up into manageable sizes while making the whole piece far more attractive and easy on the eye.
 Images, graphics, infographics, videos all help and are all crucial.